configcat/go-sdk/README.md

     }
 })
 ```

+> To properly shut down the client you should call its `Close` method when the application exits.

 ## User object
 Percentage and targeted rollouts are calculated by the user object you can optionally pass to the configuration requests.
 The user object must be created with a **mandatory** identifier parameter which should uniquely identify each user: